-An iced americano is a simple yet bold beverage with brewed coffee.
+Our Starbucks iced Americano recipe is a simple yet bold beverage with brewed coffee.
 It is a lovely way of getting an afternoon boost and the perfect antidote to a hot and tiring day!
 With only three ingredients, it’s the easiest coffee recipe ever.
 Choose the traditional way of serving without milk or sugar, or add a splash of cream and sugar.

-One way to tell an Americano and an Iced Coffee apart without tasting them is the “crema.”
+One way to tell an Americano and a regular iced coffee apart without tasting them is the “crema.”
 Crema is what gives authentic espresso a golden brown, almost creamy layer that floats on top.

-Lastly, there is a difference in caffeine content between espresso and brewed coffee.
+Lastly, there is a difference in caffeine content between an espresso-based drink and brewed coffee.
 One shot of espresso is about 64 mg less caffeine than a classic cup of joe.
-Therefore, there is less caffeine in your Americano per serving, unless you make a double shot.
+Therefore, there is less caffeine in your Americano per serving unless you go for a double shot of espresso.

-Enjoy a tall, robust iced americano with you and your friends as a treat after a full week of work or as you all relax by the pool.
-You may develop such a liking for iced americanos that it becomes one of your favorite coffee recipes.
+Enjoy a tall, robust iced Americano with your friends as a treat after a full week of work or as you all relax by the pool.
+You may develop such a liking for regular iced Americano that it becomes one of your favorite coffee recipes.

 How to Make an Iced Americano Recipe at Home

 Bring the cafe home with one of the most simple and satisfying coffee recipes out there.
-The Iced Americano is a refreshing espresso drink that can be yours in five minutes.
+The Iced Americano is a refreshing espresso drink that can be yours in five minutes and just 3 simple ingredients.
 You’ll save so much money by making this Starbucks favorite at home!

-Although Americanos are traditionally dairy-free, you could serve it as an iced latte by adding a splash of your favorite milk.
+If desired, you can sweeten this cold drink with a few spoonfuls of sugar or stevia.
+Although Americanos are traditionally dairy-free, you could serve it as an iced latte by adding your favorite milk or sweet cream.
 Dairy-free options like coconut milk or almond milk are delicious, as is whole milk.

-Save this recipe in your meal plan app, so you can stay on track with easy meal prep!
+Or, you can make extra espresso in the morning and keep it waiting in the refrigerator for an afternoon treat.
+Save this recipe in your meal plan app to stay on track with easy meal prep!

 Homemade Iced Americano Calories